Technoself studies: Real and virtual identities

 Avatars are a visual representation of a user in an online environment.
 This representation may be an accurate physical representation of the user, or may be completely different.
 This online representation may affect the offline self.
-Pena and his colleagues explored a phenomenon known as the "Proteus effect" wherein "avatars can prime negative attitudes and cognition in desktop virtual settings".
+Pena and his colleagues explored a phenomenon known as the "Proteus effect" where in "avatars can prime negative attitudes and cognition in desktop virtual settings".
 They conducted a study that demonstrated how the appearance and affiliations of an individual's online avatar can alter the individual's offscreen personality and attitudes.
 Pena's group used virtual group discussions to gauge the aggressiveness of individuals using avatars wearing black cloaks versus their control group counterparts wearing white and found more aggressive intentions and attitudes in the black cloak group.

 Similar results were found in a second study that used Thematic Apperception Test studies to determine the differences between values and attitudes of a control group and a group using a Ku Klux Klan (KKK)-associated avatar.
 Individuals using the KKK-associated avatars were less affiliative and displayed more negative thoughts than the control group.
 Further support for Pena et al.'s work can be found in other studies that yielded similar results: "Yee and Bailenson found that, in an immersive 3D environment, participants using avatars with more attractive faces walked closer and disclosed more information when compared to those using avatars with less attractive faces.
 In addition...participants using taller avatars tended to negotiate more forcefully in comparison to those using shorter avatars."
 A growing body of evidence supports how our online personas can affect our offline self; altering our attitudes and values.